Delaware Democratic Party

 The Delaware Democratic Party (DelDems) is the affiliate of the Democratic Party in the U.S. state of Delaware.
 It is headquartered in New Castle County and chaired by Erik Raser-Schramm.

 The party is the dominant political party in Delaware and has existed since the Jacksonian Democrats broke away from the Federalists in 1825.
-Incumbent U.S. President Joe Biden is a Delaware Democrat, having served as a U.S. Senator from the state from 1973 to 2009, when he was inaugurated as vice president.
+Former U.S. President Joe Biden is a Delaware Democrat, having served as a U.S. Senator from the state from 1973 to 2009, when he was inaugurated as vice president.
 The party also occupies all seats for the state in Congress, all statewide executive offices, and majorities in both houses of the state legislature.
 Historically a more centrist affiliate of the Democratic Party, the state party has recently become more progressive due to the movement's recent electoral successes against the centrist wing of the party.

-History of the party
+History

 Party creation

 As the first state to ratify the United States Constitution, Delaware was at the forefront of the creation in U.S. political parties.
 The origins of the Delaware Democratic Party can be traced back to the original anti-federalist party.
 While key difference divide this part from the Democratic Party today, key issues involving government involvement and ideologies such as Jeffersonian and Jacksonian can be linked to modern day ideals of the Delaware Democratic party.
 Despite being one of the first states with true parties, the spiritual predecessor of the Democratic party struggled to support its agenda in the state.
 It wasn't until the splitting of parties into federalists and Jacksonians that the Democratic party got its first true start.
 With only one bad loss in 1855 to the American Party, the Democratic Party dominated politics up until the end of Reconstruction in the United States.
 Most fascinating of all, was how the party maintained its popularity during the Civil War.
 Despite being a northern state, Delaware Democrats opposed the abolition of slavery and named themselves "the white man's party" as they fought the Republican congress during Reconstruction.
 With 36 years of election dominance, the Democrats eventually fell out of power due to the growth of industry in the state.

 1900s-1940s

 Following the ousting of the Democrats in both the federal and state sector, the Republican Party remained the dominant party throughout the early 1900s and up until World War II.
 Even when J. Edward Addicks attempted to illegally purchase the Republican seat in the U.S. Senate, the Democrats were unable to capitalize.
 From 1897 to 1936, Delaware Democrats held little power in politics with Republicans either dominating the state senate and house of Representatives, or the Democrats completely absent from federal politics.
-With the power of industry overriding agriculture, the Democratic Party was not be able to regain an equal footing in the state until Franklin D. Roosevelt came into office.
+With the power of industry overriding agriculture, the Democratic Party was not able to regain an equal footing in the state until Franklin D. Roosevelt came into office.